joelmoxley/founder-playbook/I. Foundational/05 - Energy Focused Ecosystem - Business Plan Competitions/md/04 - MIT Clean Energy Prize.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || The MIT Clean Energy Prize is a regional competition within the larger DOE Cleantech University Prize business plan competition.
+The MIT Clean Energy Prize is a regional competition within the larger DOE Cleantech University Prize business plan competition.
 This competition is held at the Massachussetts Institute of Technology (MIT).

 Credit: [MIT Clean Energy Prize](http://cep.mit.edu/)